Setting Up/Customizing Intake & Case Forms + Conditional Logic Follow

 How to Edit, Delete, Move, or Copy Existing Fields

-Once you have configured an intake form, Law Ruler will allow you to edit or delete any configured fields, as well as move or copy those fields to other intake forms in the system.
+Once you have configured an intake form, Legal CRM will allow you to edit or delete any configured fields, as well as move or copy those fields to other intake forms in the system.

 Editing/Deleting Existing Fields